-If your child has epilepsy, it’s best to communicate with teachers and other caregivers to ensure she gets the best care — at home or at school.
-Get more tips on empowering others to help.
+If your child has epilepsy, connecting and communicating with teachers, school nurses and other caregivers is the best way to ensure she gets the best care — at home or at school.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy